top of page

 • Rider and bike should be able to endure some highway riding.
 Much of the mileage is unpaved during this tour, but there are some cases where 2 lane highway riding is necessary.

-• This tour is designed for street-legal dual sport bikes under 650cc.
+• This tour is designed for street-legal dual sport motorbikes under 650cc.

 bottom of page